plippe/blog/_posts/2019-05-01-taming-cats-applicative.md

 }
 ```

-Those readers can access the information from a variety of sources.
+Those readers can access the data from a variety of sources.
 Some would be pure, while others could throw errors.
 To represent this, results are wrapped in a type.

 Enforcing a particular effect, like `Option`, `Either`, or `Future`, would be limiting.
 A higher-kinded type is the perfect solution.